Fabianxvazquez/Billboard-100/README.md

 * "**BUNDLE INSTALL**"

 # Getting started
-* create your app in rails using desired server (postgres, etc)
+* Create your app in rails using desired database (postgres, etc)
-* Create your models for a Billboard, artists, and songs
+* Create your models for Billboard, artists, and songs in rails
+* Specify in app/models/artists
+"has_many :songs
+has many :billboards, through: :songs"